joelwking/devnet-sdk/README.md

 ```

-If you stop the running server, you can restart by pening a terminal window.
+If you stop the running server, you can restart by opening a terminal window.
 You should see a prompt similar to:

 ```shell
 root@d2644c744933:/workspaces/devnet-sdk#